MaximilienLC/gran/README.md

 Disclaimer 2: you can probably install this repository in fewer steps if softwares like CUDA/cuDNN are already installed on your system, skipping the need for Docker & Apptainer.
 For the sake of simplicity & reproducibility, we however still recommend you follow this guide.

-Disclaimer 3: multi-node MPI is not currently supported
+Disclaimer 3: multi-node MPI is not currently supported.

 #### i.
 Install Apptainer
 **(Skip this section if you have Docker privileges across machines)**